uviclibraries/death-by-powerpoint/topics.md

 ### If You Don't Have a Topic
 If you don't have a topic in mind we will provide you with a published research paper and will lead you through the process of creating a presentation for it.
 The provided research paper is titled, _[Makerspace Workshop Badges: Student Perceptions & Uses of Informal Credentialing](https://docs.google.com/document/d/10xUA9s71liGL4r5jfsEh56SGe2iO9Oqs/){:target="_blank"}_ [**UPDATE THIS LINK**].
 ### If You Have a Topic
-It's even better if you have a topic of your own or a topic you are interested in, in which case please use the instructions for the provided research paper as guidlines as you create your own presentation.
-Here are some promptes that can assist you in selecting a presentation topic of your own (if you decide you would like to choose your own topic):
+If you have a topic of your own or a topic you are interested in, please use the instructions for the provided research paper as guidlines to create your own presentation.
+If you would like to use your own topic, but don't have one selected yet, here are some promptes that can assist you:
 - Essay or research paper you have written
 - A Topic you are interested in (environment, language revitalization, economic equality, etc.)
 - Article from academic or popular media (E.g. [electric car batteries](https://www.cnet.com/roadshow/news/are-electric-cars-really-better-for-the-environment/){:target="_blank"}, or [colonial place names](https://canadiangeographic.ca/articles/renaming-places-how-canada-is-reexamining-the-map/){:target="_blank"})